AmrrHassan/amrrhassan.github.io/README.md

-# Portfolio
-Personal Portfolio Website
+# Personal Portfolio Website

-# About

-Personal professional portfolio website includes overview of my education, word, learning path.
+This is my personal portfolio website showcasing my education, projects, work, and learning path.
+The website is built using HTML5, CSS3, JavaScript, and jQuery.
+The following sections provide an overview of the website's development process.

-## Built with
+## Development Process

-* HTML5
-* CSS3
-* JavaScript
-* jQuery

-### Notes

-* Developed a professional-quality web portfolio.
+- Developed a professional-quality web portfolio.
-* Built HTML structure.
+- Built HTML structure.
-* Added CSS style.
+- Added CSS style.
-* Added Responsive interactivity
+- Added Responsive interactivity.
-* Added JavaScript Interactivity.
+- Added JavaScript Interactivity.
-* Valdited On w3 Validator.
+- Validated on w3 Validator.
-* Amzazing Design idea from "Bedimcode design" special thanks to him/her
+- Design inspiration from "Bedimcode design" - special thanks to him/her.

+## Built With

+- HTML5
+- CSS3
+- JavaScript
+- jQuery